metabiswadeep/Sentiment-Analysis-of-Amazon-Reviews/README.md

 # Sentiment-Analysis-of-Amazon-Reviews
- Sentiment Analysis of Amazon reviews using Vader and Roberta model
+ Sentiment Analysis of Amazon reviews using VADER and Roberta model